-These instructions are guidelines to enable Automated Sign-On for Mainframe.
+NOTE: These instructions are guidelines to enable Automated Sign-On for Mainframe.
 Although error- checking is omitted for brevity and clarity, the macro author should check for errors as required by the application.

-- The logon macro is initiated when an authenticated user launches the session to connect or reconnect to the host. - In the IBM 3270 session you just created, create a macro to log on to this mainframe session.
-See Creating Macros in Host Access for the Cloud User Guide. - Name the macro, for example ASO_logon. - · Edit the macro to contain the AutoSignon object that provides the methods needed to create a Host Access for the Cloud login to use with Automated Sign-on.
+- 1 In the IBM 3270 session you just created, create a macro to log on to this mainframe session.
+See Creating Macros in Host Access for the Cloud User Guide. - 2 Name the macro, for example ASO_logon. - 3 Edit the macro to contain the AutoSignon object that provides the methods needed to create a Host Access for the Cloud login to use with Automated Sign-on.